Skip to main content

 rootfs

-This is the filesystem created during the operating system installation.
-It's then mounted at '/' (root) during the boot process.
+This filesystem is created when you install the operating system.
+It's then mounted at '/' (root) during boot.

-During the boot process, the '/' directory is mounted with initramfs file system.
-This then swapped with the real root filesystem (rootfs) that was created with the operating system installation.
+During boot, the '/' directory is first mounted with the initramfs filesystem.
+This is then swapped with the real root filesystem (rootfs).
+The rootfs was created when you installed the OS.

-This switching is done by commands such as pivot_root.
-It's the same logic that's also used by docker containers to switch from the host filesystem to the image's rootfs.
+Commands such as pivot_root do this swap.
+Docker containers use the same logic.
+They switch from the host filesystem to the image's rootfs.

 /bin - essential system binaries